anton-dergunov/anton-dergunov.github.io/_drafts/2199-01-01-llm-agent-org-planning-system.md

 ---

+TODO Also mention the changed approach: from bottom up to top down

 ## The angle: planning, not knowledge management

 Get this straight before writing a word, because the obvious framing is the wrong one.